jakartaee/jakarta.ee/content/committees/specification/operations/index.md

 A specification document that is marked \"Final\" cannot be made generally available until after engaging in a successful release review (with corresponding super-majority approval from the specification committee).

+**Note:** A \"Final\" service release (x.y.z) specification has an [abbreviated approval process](#creating_a_final_service_release_specification).
+Although a release review is not required, several of the following requirements will still apply for a service release.

 A release review will have validated that the specification project has:

-1. Produced a final staging release via OSSRH staging repository for the api, javadoc.
+1.  {#staging_artifacts} Produced a final staging release via OSSRH staging repository for the api, javadoc.

     -   Javadocs should include the [Eclipse Foundation Specification